vincentarelbundock/marginaleffects/README.md

     simulation, or conformal inference.

-[The Marginal Effects Zoo](https://marginaleffects.com/) is a free online book with over 30 chapters full of tutorials, case studies, and technical notes.
-It covers a wide range of topics, including how the `marginaleffects` package can facilitate the interpreation of analysis
+[The Marginal Effects Zoo](https://marginaleffects.com/) is a free online book with over 30 chapters of tutorials, case studies, and technical notes.
+It covers a wide range of topics, including how the `marginaleffects` package can facilitate the analysis of:
-of:

 -   Experiments
+-   Observational data
+-   Causal inference with G-Computation
 -   Machine learning models
--   Causal inference with G-Computation
 -   Bayesian modeling
 -   Multilevel regression with post-stratification (MRP)
--   Missing data imputation
+-   Missing data
 -   Matching
 -   Inverse probability weighting
 -   Conformal prediction